GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

   but will require the cross-origin isolated state and will be disabled by default.)
 * [`performance.measureMemory()`](/monitor-total-page-memory-usage/) (Ends its
-  origin trial and will be enabled by default in Chrome 88)
+  origin trial and is planned to be enabled by default in Chrome 88)
 * [JS Self-Profiling API](https://wicg.github.io/js-self-profiling/) (Not
   available yet in Chrome)